lure0xaos/rpycg/README.md

 - Improve a visual hint where dropped item will be placed, as it's difficult to aim
   - (should think of the way how to do it)
 - ~~Visually separate menus~~
+- Some kind of syntax highlighting in Creator tab

 ## The latest changes
 - 05.08.2020 18:00 - First final usable version.